Designing with Daylilies

 Daylilies are quite possibly the perfect plant.
 It is easy to see why they have become one of the most popular flowering perennials.
 They are very hardy and quite easy to grow.
 They can grow in different soil, sunlight, and water conditions, are rarely bothered by pests, and are generally disease resistant.
 What's more, daylilies come in many different colors, sizes and types -- there are over 40,000 different registered varieties and hundred of new varieties are added to the registry each year.

 Because there is such a vast selection of types, sizes, and colors, gardeners have many options for using daylilies in the landscape.
-And, with their different blooming periods and re-blooming characteristics, with some planning, you can have blooming daylilies in your garden from spring through fall.
+And, with their different blooming periods and re-blooming characteristics, with some planning, you can have blooming daylilies in your garden from spring through to autumn.

 Planting in groups of the same variety will give the greatest impact on the landscape design.